-The class teacher is responsible for ensuring books that children take home are given at the appropriate phase of the child's phonic ability, whilst the child is learning to read.
+The class teacher is responsible for ensuring books that children take home are decodable texts from the Rocket Phonics scheme, whilst the child is learning to read (KS1).
 However, once the child is fluent (see Appendix 2 fluency rubric and CLPE document), they may select their own reading material, with the teacher maintaining responsibility for monitoring appropriate choice.